Royal Sardinian Army: 17th and 18th centuries

-Also important, somewhat later, was the Regulation of 1709, which was inspired by the discipline of the Prussian army observed during the Siege of Turin and by the firing tactics of the English and Dutch forces.
+Also important, somewhat later, was the Regulation of 1709, which was inspired by the discipline of the Prussian Army observed during the Siege of Turin and by the firing tactics of British and Dutch troops.
 Thus, the fire of platoons in serried ranks was adopted instead of files in open ranks.
 The difference was that when firing in files, the soldiers were deployed in four or more files separated by four metres and all the soldiers in one file fired at the same time, with a set interval between the fire of each file, making a more constant fire possible.
 However, with the fire in platoons, the soldiers were separated into three close files and their front was divided into platoons, in each of which the soldiers of the three files fired at the same time, followed by the other platoons at a regular interval.
 This system remained the standard for all units throughout the first half of the 18th century.

 Throughout the century, there was a general tendency to the expansion of the army.
 In 1691, it contained 12 regiments of infantry, 3 of dragoons and 2 of cavalry; in 1747, it exceeded 32 regiments of infantry, but the cavalry continued to be formed of 2 regiments, while the dragoons had expanded to 5 regiments.
 With respect to numbers, we know that in 1774, the total number of Savoyard troops reached 100,000 individuals.
 In that year a regulation was introduced concerning the length of permanent military service.
 The king maintained control of the troops, supported by a defence staff, composed of adjutants and 28 experienced generals, all of aristocratic origin (nobles held 78% of the positions in the officer ranks), while in the various ranks of the infantry and cavalry forces, the bourgeois formed 20%.
 The rest of the army was manned by the proletariat.